The Spatial Research Lab

 Prof Joakim Lundeberg (KTH Royal Institute of Technology) and Prof Jonas Frisén (Karolinska Institutet) received a key initial support from the Knut and Alice Wallenberg Foundation in 2012 to develop and use the Spatial Transcriptomics technology for analysis and discovery of transcriptional patterns in tissue, with a focus on the brain.
 The method has received increasing attention and is currently the basis of several national and international collaborations.
 The research is predominantly done at Science for Life Laboratory, Stockholm.

 In 2019, the technology was acquired by 10x Genomics and launched under the product name Visium.
-The Visium platform was further developed to have a smoother and faster workflow as well as producing a larger amount of data per tissue section.
-Our lab is collaborating continuously with 10x Genomics and leading the scientific progress made within the area of spatially resolved transcriptomics.
+The Visium platform was further developed to have a smoother and faster workflow as well as producing a larger amount of data per tissue section by improving the spatial resolution.
+Our lab is in a continuous collaboration with 10x Genomics and leading the scientific progress made within the area of spatially resolved transcriptomics.

 The field of spatially resolved transcriptomics and omics have exploded in the recent years, and Nature Methods announced the technology “Method of the year 2020”.
 Ludvig Larsson, Jonas Frisén, and Joakim Lundeberg were given the honour of publishing their commentary “Spatially resolved transcriptomics adds a new dimension to genomics“ as experts on this subject.